AzNOAOTares/antares-base/README.md

 # antares-base

-This is a temporary repo for making documentation for Antares API.
+This is the repo for making documentation for Antares API.

 ## Directory structure